 Exercise turned into a religion for me.

 The threat of cancer had intimidated me into becoming physically fit, into strengthening my body for the challenges I might face in later life.
 It never occurred to me back then I might also be shoring up the crucial factors that contributed to the health of my brain.

 I only learned about that aspect of physical fitness much later when trying to understand what might have happened to my mother.

-But evidence for physical fitness as a vitally important requirement for superior brain health has been building for a surprising long time, including the observation that only 5 percent of highly fit women get any form of dementia.
+But evidence for physical fitness as a vitally important requirement for superior brain health has been building for a surprising long time, including the observation that only 5 percent of highly fit women deal with any form of cognitive impairment.

-Highly fit women have their odds of dementia reduced by a stunning 88 percent!
+Highly fit women have their odds of cognitive decline reduced by a stunning 88 percent!

 When I said I got lucky when I made the decision to actively pursue a state of high physical fitness for myself I meant it.
-If a drug were developed that dropped your odds of getting dementia to one eighth of what it might be otherwise, that drug would be a blockbuster worth almost any price the company that came up with it cared to ask.
+If a drug were developed that dropped your odds of cognitive impairment to one eighth of what it might be otherwise, that drug would be a blockbuster worth almost any price the company that came up with it cared to ask.